UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 Aerostack2 is versatile for building different system configurations with various degrees of autonomy.
 It’s most important features are:

   - From teleoperation to autonomous flight.
 Aerostack2 can be used for teleoperation flights (with manual control) but it can also be used for building autonomous robot systems to perform aerial missions without operator assistance.
   - Single robots or multi-robot systems.
 Aerostack2 can be used to fly a swarm of heterogeneous drones to perform multi-aerial-robot missions.
-It has been validated to operate with severals drones simultaneously, both in indoor and outdoor environments.
+It has been validated to operate with several drones simultaneously, both in indoor and outdoor environments.
   - Flexible for different applications.
 Aerostack2 can be used by system designers to develop their own systems in a wide range of applications.
 Aerostack2 provides languages and graphical tools to configure specific aerial missions.
   - Hardware independent.
 Aerostack2 runs on conventional laptops and it has also run on onboard computers like Nvidia Jetson NX.
 Aerostack2 has been used in different aerial platforms, including, but not limited to: DJI platforms (Matrice 210RTKv2, Matrice 300, Ryze Tello), Pixhawk autopilots and Crazyflie drones.
 The framework can operate in simulation and in a real environment in a similar way, what simplifies the Sim2Real development.
   - Complete modularity, allowing elements to be changed or interchanged without affecting the rest of the system.
 Plugin-based architecture allows to use different implementations for every tasks.